apache/druid/docs/api-reference/sql-api.md

 - There are additional context parameters  for `sql/statements`:

    - `executionMode`  determines how query results are fetched.
 Druid currently only supports `ASYNC`.
 You must manually retrieve your results after the query completes.
    - `selectDestination` determines where final results get written.
 By default, results are written to task reports.
-Set this parameter to `DURABLESTORAGE` Druid to write the results from SELECT queries to durable storage, which allows you to fetch larger result sets..
+Set this parameter to `durableStorage` to instruct Druid to write the results from SELECT queries to durable storage, which allows you to fetch larger result sets.
 Note that this requires you to have [durable storage for MSQ enabled](../operations/durable-storage.md).

-- The only supported value for `resultFormat` is JSON.
+- The only supported value for `resultFormat` is JSON LINES.

 #### Responses